indianakernick/STELA/README.md

 A scripting language with all of the benefits of static typing, without the verbosity of type names.

 ## Progress
+ * The lexical analyser is done.
+ * The syntax analyser is mostly done.
+All that is left to do is expression parsing, e.g. `x = 5 * 2 - y`.
+The current expression parser can only handle simple binary expressions.
-The lexical analyser is done.
-The syntax analyser is about halfway done.
-I'm hoping to start semantic analysis some time in July.
+ * I'm hoping to start semantic analysis some time in July.

 ## About